awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-data.rst

    *  In the Xcode Project Navigator, right-click on the :file:`MyNotes` folder that is a child of the top-level :file:`MyNotes` project.
 Choose :guilabel:`New Group...`
    *  Enter the name :userinput:`GraphQLOperations`.

 #.
-Create a new file under the :file:`GraphQLOperations` folder called :file:`notes-operations.graphql`:
+Under the :file:`GraphQLOperations` folder called :file:`notes-operations.graphql`, create a new file as follows:

-   *  In the Xcode Project Navigator, right-click on the :file:`GraphQLOperations` folder you created, and choose :guilabel:`New File...`
+   *  In the Xcode Project Navigator, right-click the :file:`GraphQLOperations` folder you created, and choose :guilabel:`New File...`
-   *  For :guilabel:`Filter` box, enter :userinput:`Empty`.
+   *  For :guilabel:`Filter`, enter :userinput:`Empty`.
    *  In the :guilabel:`Other` section, choose :guilabel:`Empty`, and then choose :guilabel:`Next`.
    *  For :guilabel:`Save As`, enter :userinput:`notes-operations.graphql`, and then choose :guilabel:`Create`.

 #.
-Paste the following operations into the newly created file.
+In the file you just created, copy the following operations:

    .. code-block:: graphql